Naveenanandhan510/M3_WIPER-CONTROL-SYSTEM/1_Requirement/readme.md

 ## WEAKNESS:
 * Controlling using WEB.

+## OPPORTUNITY:
+* It is a modern wave of approach,high use in modern days.

+## THREAD:
+* Sensor is damaged operation system is stopped.

 ## HIGH LEVEL REQUIREMENTS:
 | ID | Description | Status |
 | -- | ----------- | ------ |